MarkusBordihn/BOs-Mods-Optimizer/README.md

 This mod automatically clean up duplicated files, by removing older versions.
 This is helpful to avoid duplication issues and manual deleting of older versions.

-## ⏱️ Total Start Time Logging

-Measure and logs the total start time of the client and server inside the log.
-This makes it ideal to optimize the loading time of mods packs without using a manual stop clock.

 ## How to use the mod ?